Dee: This blog was inspired by “Five Regrets of the Dying” by Bronnie Ware.

 5. I wish that I had let myself be happier.

 This is a surprisingly common one.
 Many did not realise until the end that happiness is a choice.
 They had stayed stuck in old patterns and habits.
 The so-called ‘comfort’ of familiarity overflowed into their emotions, as well as their physical lives.
 Fear of change had them pretending to others, and to their selves, that they were content.
 When deep within, they longed to laugh properly and have silliness in their life again.

 When you are on your deathbed, what others think of you is a long way from your mind.
 How wonderful to be able to let go and smile again, long before you are dying.

 Life is a choice.
 It is YOUR life.
 Choose consciously, choose wisely, choose honestly.
 Choose happiness.

 Yes!
 Yes!
 Yes!
 Release your inner child.
 That beautiful, uninhibited YOU that you were meant to be.
 Laugh.
 Be silly.
 Have fun.
 Don’t worry about what others will think about you because “they” usually don’t give a shit anyhow.
 They are too wrapped up in their own lives and egos to care.
 Let them be on their own journeys.
 Love them.
 Accept them.
 But don’t seek their approval.
 Seek your own!
 Be happy, joyous and free! and live a life that serves YOU as if today were the last day of your life!

 Thank you all for reading and being part of my story.
-With warmest aloha and best wishes for a wonderful New Year and New Life, Dee Harris
+With warmest aloha and best wishes, Dee Harris

 Note: This excellent article is mirrored from the original posted at Bronnie Ware’s website.
 “Based on this article, Bronnie has now released a full length book titled The Top Five Regrets of the Dying – A Life Transformed by the Dearly Departing.
 It is a memoir of her own life and how it was transformed through the regrets of the dying people she cared for.
 This inspiring book is available internationally through Hay House.”